 The legacy of the NES extends beyond the world of gaming.
 The curiosity it sparked in the minds of young gamers laid the foundation for many careers in technology and cybersecurity.
 It proved to be a playground for early reverse engineering and modding activities, helping to nurture a generation of ethical hackers and cybersecurity professionals.

-Whether we look at the NES from a historical, technical, cybersecurity, or simply a gaming perspective, it stands as a testament to innovation and quality.
-So, next time you see an NES or hear the familiar tune of ‘Super Mario Bros.’, remember that you’re not just looking at a gaming console, you’re looking at a piece of history that helped shape the digital world as we know it today.
+Whether we look at the NES from a historical, technical, cybersecurity, or gaming perspective, it is a testament to innovation and quality.
+So, next time you see an NES or hear the familiar tune of ‘Super Mario Bros.,’ remember that you’re not just looking at a gaming console; you’re looking at a piece of history that helped shape the digital world as we know it today.

 Thanks for joining us on this nostalgic journey through the history of the NES.
-We’ll be back next week with another exciting edition of “Computer History Wednesdays.”
+We’ll return next week with another exciting edition of “Computer History Wednesdays.”
 Until then, keep hacking!